microsoft/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Whiteboard design session/WDS trainer guide - Leveraging Azure Digital Twins in a supply chain.md

 1. Contoso apparel needs to be able to perform ad-hoc queries and visualize historical data.
 What Azure service(s) would you suggest for this?

     Azure Time Series insights allows for ad-hoc queries and visualization of historical data.
-Alternatively, data could be forwarded to other analysis services such as Azure Synapse Analytics to take advantage of visualization capabilities such as serverless SQL, Apache Spark, and Power BI.
+Alternatively, data could be forwarded to other analysis services such as Azure Synapse Analytics to take advantage of capabilities such as serverless SQL, Apache Spark, and Power BI.
+Azure Data Explorer provides querying capabilities via direct integration with the Azure Digital Twins service through the ADX plugin.
+This plugin allows for the invocation of Kusto queries that join Azure Digital Twins data and Azure Data Explorer time series databases.

 ## Checklist of preferred objection handling